SuperRich/superrich.github.io/richcode-podcast.markdown

 ## What to Expect

-- **Developer Insights**: Deep dives into .NET development, best practices, and emerging technologies
+- **Developer Insights**: Deep dives into software development, best practices, and emerging technologies
 - **Industry Conversations**: Discussions with fellow developers, architects, and tech leaders
 - **Tool Reviews**: Honest takes on development tools, frameworks, and platforms
 - **Career Growth**: Tips and strategies for advancing your development career